 Figure 2.20 shows a profile of potential temperature and temperature as a function of altitude.
 Note that potential temperature is a monotonically increasing function of altitude.
 Although this is not always the case, it is generally the rule rather than the exception.

 The way potential temperature changes with altitude -- the vertical gradient of potential temperature -- determines the stratification of the air.
 If potential temperature rises with altitude, the air is said to be stably stratified.
 If potential temperature falls with altitude, the air is said to be negatively stratified.
 If potential temperature is unchanged, the air is said to be neutrally stratified.
-In mathematical terms, where potential temperature is denoted by theta, we have
+In mathematical terms, where potential temperature is denoted by , we have

-dtheta/dz = 0 for neutral air
+d/dz = 0 for neutral air

-dtheta/dz < 0 for unstable air
+d/dz < 0 for unstable air

 The stratosphere is the layer of the atmosphere where the potential temperature increases with altitude; hence, it is a stably stratified region.
 The heating, as we shall see in subsequent chapters, is provided by ozone.
 The static stability of the stratosphere acts as a sort of cap on the weather, which is confined to the troposphere.